*Audio done in two parts so expect a bit of sound variation.

 Should it be argued that laws are made (like tax or speed limits) which we may not want or may not like but we abide by anyway in obedience to Romans 13 et al. This principle is agreed on entirely, and emphatically upheld by us.
 But tax and speed limits don’t force one to sin nor are they a ban on Christian duty therefore these examples are not relevant to the discussion of:

-“Has the government’s ban on worship during the second lockdown in the UK, justified the non conformity based on God’s command’s for gathered weekly worship?”
+“Has the government’s ban on worship during the second lockdown in the UK, justified non conformity based on God’s command’s for gathered weekly worship?”

-This includes appeals to 1689 Baptist Confession (Section 24) or the Westminster Confession of faith.
+This includes appeals to the 1689 Baptist Confession (Section 24) or the Westminster Confession of faith.
 These confession’s only explain and synthesize the biblical doctrine; they add nothing new over that which Romans 13 already gives and they offer no extra light on the main question discussed in this article.

-Should it be argued that the we can only dissent if the Church is singled out.
+Should it be argued that we can only dissent if the Church is singled out.
 We understand that this principle always ought to be considered in response to any power which impedes our duties before God.
 However this principle is not fully determinative when considering dissent.
 If a communist regime banned all worship for life for all faiths, we wouldn’t abide by it because all faiths were equally mistreated.
 The fact is that in the government’s wild axe swings at the communities of faith in the UK, it just so happens that they have struck the tree of life, and therefore we ought to lay a hand upon the axe and petition them to stop.

 I make no attempt to dress this up as targeted Christian persecution, nevertheless the Church is greatly affected.